vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Lender

-In the Notional Finance platform, lenders have the option to exchange their assets in the form of cTokens for +fCash, which is a claim on their capital plus interest at maturity.
-Lenders can select from a variety of active tenors, which offer different maturity dates and associated interest rates.
-Upon maturity, the lender's fCash will stop earning the fixed interest rate, and will earn only the lower, variable rate from their underlying Compound cToken position.
+Notional Finance allows lenders to exchange their assets in the form of cTokens for +fCash, which represents a claim on their capital along with the interest at maturity.
+Lenders have the flexibility to choose from various active tenors, each with different maturity dates and associated interest rates.
+At maturity, the fixed interest rate on the lender's fCash will cease, and it will earn only the lower variable rate from their underlying Compound cToken position.

 It is possible also to redeem the underlying cToken before maturity, and this can be determined by discounting the face value of the fCash to the present by a TWAP oracle rate which corresponds with the fCash maturity date.
 While early redemption does not guarantee the quoted rate, the lender has an assurance to retrieve their principal plus interest.
 Realized interest may vary depending on changes in demand for borrowing and lending.

 #### Borrower

-In order to borrow funds on the Notional protocol, a borrower must first mint both positive and negative fCash tokens based on their chosen collateral and maturity.
+In order to borrow funds, a borrower must first mint both positive and negative fCash tokens based on their chosen collateral and maturity.
 These tokens will represent their obligation to repay the borrowed funds at a later date.

 Once the fCash tokens have been minted, the borrower can then exchange the positive fCash for cTokens, which will allow them to access the funds they need.
 At the end of the trade, the borrower will be left with cTokens and negative fCash, which represents their obligation to repay the capital.